 To manage these days, you have to set, for your department or company**, which of these days are to be counted by the system as `Free Days` (normally National holidays), adding a day as a "Free day" means that the day will not be deducted from a staff members leave allowance if that day is included in a leave request, to Manage / Create your companies`Free/Restricted days, you can follow these steps:

 - On the right hand side click on "Manage Free / Restricted Days".

 - From the resulting screen you are able to enter days that either staff have off, or days in which staff are not allowed to book off.

-- Using the form on the right hand side you can specify the day type as Free, to which Departments the day applies (or All Departments), the Date and a Description of the date (.e.g "Christmas Day")
+- Using the "Add" tool on the right hand side complete the form and specify the day type as Free, to which Departments the day applies (or All Departments), the Date and a Description of the date (.e.g "Christmas Day")

 Once you have added the days in this section, these will appear on the WhosOff calendar and be visible to staff members.